 Continuity Engine continuously monitors the active server to ensure it's still working and available.
-Continuity Engine does so by sending a heartbeat message from the past the server to the active.
+Continuity Engine does so by sending a heartbeat message from the passive to the active.
 The message is more than a simple ping, as a crashed system with a functional network card can still respond to a ping even if the server is blue screened.
 The heartbeat message asks “are you alive?” to which the active server must respond “yes, I am”.

 If the active server fails to respond within the allotted time, Continuity Engine can notify a system administrator and optionally perform an automatic Failover.

 Neverfail Continuity Engine also can monitor of up to three IP addresses elsewhere on the network to ensure that:

 - The server is still connected to the network.

 - The network is still visible.